MichielsenM/mesa-summer-school-2023/docs/Minilab1.md

 </p></details></hint>
 <br>

 Once you have implemented the changes above, delete the contents of your current `LOGS` directory.
 Then try to run `MESA` and see if all the implemented changes work as they should.
-If you tried to change the two parameters `initial_z` and `initial_y` to match the new compositions, you will see in the terminal output that `MESA` is ignoring these changes.
+If you tried to change the two parameters `initial_z` and `initial_y` to match the new compositions, you would see in the terminal output that `MESA` is ignoring these changes.
 You may also see that although the parameter `initial_mass = 15` is still set in the `inlist_project` file, then this choice of initial mass is also being ignored.
 As a reminder, the mass of the loaded model is $4M_\odot$.

 <div class="terminal-title"> Terminal output </div>
 <div class="terminal"><pre class="pre-terminal">